DOPPLER: Dual-Policy Learning for Device Assignment in Asynchronous Dataflow Graphs: More Ablation Studies

 \subsection{Experiment with Random Seeds}

-In this study, we aim to test \textbf{the hypothesis that the best assignment found by our approach \textsc{Doppler} remains consistent across different random seeds during training}.
-Due to the cost of training, we are unable to run experiments multiple times with random seeds for all computational graphs and methods.
-Therefore, we conduct five training runs of \textsc{Doppler}-SYS with different seeds on \texttt{ChainMM} computation graph to test this hypothesis.
-This experimental setup--including computation graph, dual policy architectures, and training hyperparameters--is identical across runs, differing only in the random seeds.
+In this study, we aim to test \textbf{the hypothesis that the best assignment found by our approach, \textsc{Doppler}, remains consistent across different random seeds during training}.
+Due to the cost of training, we are unable to run experiments multiple times with different random seeds for all computational graphs and methods.
+Therefore, we conduct five training runs of \textsc{Doppler-sys} with different seeds on the \texttt{ChainMM} computation graph to test this hypothesis.
+This experimental setup—including the computation graph, dual-policy architectures, and training hyperparameters—is identical across runs, differing only in the random seeds.
 For each training run, we evaluate the best-found assignment over 10 system executions and report the mean and standard deviation in Table \ref{random_seed_experiment}.
 The results show that \textsc{Doppler} achieves consistent performance across different random seeds.